 During the foster care assessment process, applicant(s) are asked to complete a self-health evaluation which is signed off by the applicant(s)’ general practitioner.
 The physical and mental health of our foster carers is fundamental to our program to ensure that the task of fostering can be undertaken to the best of our carers’ capability, particularly those with children being cared for through to adulthood in long-term arrangements.

-Best practice recommends that foster carers with a child or children already in their home will only be matched with a child who is at least two years younger than the family’s youngest child.
+Best practice recommends that foster parents/carers with a child or children already in their home will only be matched with a child who is at least two years younger than the family’s youngest child.

 Foster carers who have previously sought treatment for infertility must have finished their involvement with a fertility client at least six months prior to applying to become a foster carer, and demonstrate acceptance of their infertility and understanding of the effect on them as individuals and as a family.

-Primary foster carers with children in the short-term reunification program are required to forgo full-time or part-time employment and/or study while a child is in placement.
+Primary foster parents with children in the short-term reunification program are required to forgo full-time or part-time employment and/or study while a child is in placement.
 This is due to the level of support required to meet the child’s needs and actively support reunification.
 Log booking requirements and attendance at care teams meetings, whilst the child is in a reunification placement, is considerable and, as such, an enhanced allowance is paid to the carer to compensate.
 Long-term carers and respite carers are able to continue with all types of employment that fits with their care commitments.

 Primary foster carers with children in the short-term reunification program are required to hold a current driver’s licence.